Reduce from the right (retired)Source:

-These functions are retired as of purrr 0.3.0.
+These functions were deprecated in purrr 0.3.0.
 Please use the

 .dir argument of

 and use a left reduction.

 reduce_right(.x, .f, ..., .init) reduce2_right(.x, .y, .f, ..., .init) accumulate_right(.x, .f, ..., .init)

 A list or atomic vector.

 reduce(), a 2-argument function.
 The function will be passed the accumulated value as the first argument and the "next" value as the second argument.

 reduce2(), a 3-argument function.
 The function will be passed the accumulated value as the first argument, the next value of

 .xas the second argument, and the next value of

 Additional arguments passed on to the mapped function.